lordmathis/llamactl/docs/getting-started/configuration.md

 ## Environment Variables

-You can also configure LlamaCtl using environment variables:
+You can also configure Llamactl using environment variables:

 ```bash
 # Server settings